 MRes Public Health (Web-based Learning) / Overview

-Year of entry: 2016
+Year of entry: 2023

 - Degree awarded

-- 1 year FT, 2-5 years PT
+- 1 year FT, 2 years PT, 3-5 years PT

 - Entry requirements

+We require a minimum of an Upper Second honours degree or the overseas equivalent .
 Significant relevant research or professional experience may be considered in place of an academic qualification lower than an Upper Second.

 - How to apply

-We recommend you apply as early as possible; the formal deadline is the 1st September 2016.
-Late applications may be considered.
-We reserve the right to close applications earlier if the course is full.
+We reserve the right to close applications if the course is full.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-For entry in the academic year beginning September 2016, the tuition fees are as follows:
+For entry in the academic year beginning September 2023, the tuition fees are as follows:

 MRes (part-time distance learning)

-International students (per annum): £1,444 per 15 credits, dissertation £2,836
+UK students (per annum): £1100 per 15 credits and £4400 for dissertation

-All fees for entry will be subject to a yearly review and incremental rises per annum are also likely over the duration of courses lasting more than a year for UK/EU students (fees are typically fixed for International students for the course duration at the year of entry).
+All fees for entry may be subject to a yearly review and incremental rises per annum are also likely over the duration of courses lasting more than a year.

 For general fees information please visit postgraduate fees .
 Always contact the department if you are unsure which fee applies to your qualification award and method of attendance.

-The course fees include all the tuition, technical support and examinations required for the course, but you are likely to incur some additional costs:
+The course fees include all the tuition, technical support and assessments required for the course.

 Costs may also be incurred for travel, subsistence and accommodation charges during the following optional events or units: